 The EPA is already advising SLT agencies to review their facilities’ TRI emissions estimates as a way of informing their NEI reporting.
 By the same token, starting this 2020 NEI cycle, it is possible to report all pollutant codes at one time rather than separating the specific pollutants required under each program.
 Now more than ever, having a centralized, non-siloed environmental compliance system that ensures your NEI and TRI data match is imperative to avoiding non-compliance fees.

 How Do You Submit Your NEI Report?

 Having a collaborative EHS platform to track and report your air emissions is an efficient way to seamlessly complete your NEI report.
-ERA’s NEI reporting software incorporates all required reporting information, allowing you to create new NEI reports, view previous year reports, and easily upload your complete report to e-reporting tools.
-It also consolidates relevant NEI data throughout your reporting year including:
+ERA’s NEI reporting software allows you to create new NEI reports, view reports from previous years, and easily upload your complete report to e-reporting tools.
+It also consolidates relevant NEI data throughout the reporting year, including:

 - source process IDs

 ERA’s software makes use of a Master Chemical List (MCL) that compiles over 200,000 chemicals and covers the processing requirements of as many as 20 different federal and state regulations.
 By simply identifying the regulatory body and category, you have access to an index with all the chemicals your state monitors and their corresponding codes.
 The MCL is updated annually, following your regulatory body’s publications, such that you are never at risk of forgetting to track, or incorrectly reporting, a specific chemical.
 Based on this customized setup, your source reporting requirements, and your facility’s data, the software calculates your emissions from all point and non-point sources for you.